PanicStation.org

 Scope note

 These are first steps only.
-Subpoena rules vary a lot by state and by whether the matter is civil, criminal, grand jury, or agency-driven.
-The right move depends on those details and on whether you’re just a witness or potentially at risk.
+Subpoena rules vary by state and by whether the matter is civil, criminal, grand jury, administrative, or federal.
+Later decisions may need a lawyer who can review the exact subpoena, the case, the deadline, and your personal risk.

 Important note

-This is general information, not legal advice.
-Missing deadlines or mishandling records can lead to court enforcement and, in some cases, contempt sanctions.
-If the return date is soon, contact a qualified attorney promptly and verify any instructions with the issuing court or agency.
+This is general information, not legal, financial, therapeutic, medical, or other professional advice.
+Missing deadlines or mishandling records may lead to court enforcement and, in some cases, contempt, so verify instructions through the issuing court or agency and contact qualified legal help promptly.

 Additional Resources